mircoporetti/game-of-three/README.md

 <h2>To Do</h2>

-    - A docker-compose with rabbitmq and both player in it
+    - Single docker-compose with rabbitmq and players together